Quantum graphs: different perspectives, homomorphisms and quantum automorphisms: Quantum automorphisms of Quantum graphs

 \begin{definition} Let $(A,\Delta)$ be a compact quantum group.
 A \emph{coaction} of $(A,\Delta)$ on $B$ is a unital $*$-homomorphism $\alpha:B\rightarrow B\otimes A$ with: \begin{enumerate} \item $(\alpha\otimes\id)\alpha = (\id\otimes\Delta)\alpha$; \item $\lin\{ (1\otimes a)\alpha(b) : a\in A, b\in B \}$ is dense in $B\otimes A$. \end{enumerate}

 A coaction $\alpha:B\rightarrow B\otimes A$ of $(A,\Delta)$ on $B$ \emph{preserves the state $\psi$} when $(\psi\otimes\id)\alpha(b) = \psi(b)1$ for each $b\in B$. \end{definition}

+We often think of (compact) quantum groups as being abstract objects represented by related algebraic objects (for example, a $C^*$-algebraic compact quantum group, or a Hopf $*$-algebraic compact quantum group).
+In the quantum group literature, one then speaks of the (abstract object) quantum group \emph{acting} on some object if, at the level of the algebra in question, there exists a coaction.
+We shall mostly stick to considering concrete algebraic objects $(A,\Delta)$ and hence will mostly speak about coactions of $(A,\Delta)$.

-The condition of preserving $\psi$ was first considered by Wang in \cite{wang} (in fact, only the case $\psi=\Tr$ are worked out in \cite[Section~6]{wang}, but as remarked there, the same ideas work in general).
-We write $\qaut(B,\psi)$ for the maximal compact quantum group coacting on $B$ and preserving $\psi$.
+The condition of preserving $\psi$ was first considered by Wang in \cite{wang} (in fact, only the case $\psi=\Tr$ is worked out in \cite[Section~6]{wang}, but as remarked there, the same ideas work in general).
+We write $\qaut(B,\psi)$ for the maximal compact quantum group faithfully coacting on $B$ and preserving $\psi$.
 This means that if $(A,\Delta)$ is any compact quantum group coacting on $B$ and preserving $\psi$, there there is a unique $*$-homomorphism $\qaut(B,\psi)\rightarrow A$ intertwining the coproducts and the coactions.
 That such a maximal quantum group exists is shown in \cite[Theorem~6.1]{wang}, where it is also show that $\qaut(B)$ does not exist: there is no maximal compact quantum group coacting on $B$, unless $B$ is commutative.
+Here we stated the maximality condition as a universal property, but faithfulness can also be described directly, see \cite[Definition~2.4]{wang}.

 Let us think more about coactions.
 The second condition is often called the \emph{Podle\'s density} condition after Podle\'s's early work in this area.
 Let $\mc O_A$ be the dense Hopf $*$-algebra of $A$ formed from the coefficients of irreducible unitary corepresentations of $A$.
 There is a $*$-algebra $\mc O_\alpha \subseteq B$ (the \emph{Podle\'s subalgebra} or \emph{algebraic core} of $B$) which is dense, and such that $\alpha$ restricts to a $*$-homomorphism $\mc O_\alpha \rightarrow \mc O_\alpha \otimes \mc O_A$.
 In fact, this restriction is a Hopf $*$-algebraic coaction; in particular, it is injective.
 A modern reference for these results is \cite{dc}.